 Patients with prostate cancer will be consecutively recruited at the Portuguese Institute of Oncology of Porto and the São João Hospital Centre, from February 2018 to the first semester of 2021.
-Participants will be evaluated at baseline (before any treatment for recently diagnosed patients or before androgen deprivation therapy for patients with a recurrence of the disease), and at 1, 3, 5, 7 and 10 years after enrolment, as depicted in figure 1.
+Participants will be eval-2018 to the first semester of 2021.
+Latterpart uated at baseline (before any treatment for recently diag-deprivation therapy nosed patients or before androgen deprivation therapy for patients with a recurrence of the disease), and at 1, 3, 5, 7 and 10 years after enrolment, as depicted in figure 1.